Commanders send letter to FTC denying financial impropriety

 Congress began looking into the team’s workplace misconduct after the league did not release a report detailing the findings of an independent investigation into the matter, which led to a $10 million fine but no other discipline.
 The committee said the NFL and the team ”have taken steps to withhold key documents and information.”

 The team called Friedman’s accusations baseless, false and reckless and painted him as a disgruntled former employee.
-Banks and fellow attorney Debra Katz said in a statement to The Associated Press that Friedman is prepared to defend himself publicly if Snyder allows him to do so, but in the meantime would communicate directly with the team about what they called “demonstrably false allegations.”
+Lawyers Lisa Banks and Debra Katz, who represent Friedman, said in a statement to The Associated Press their client is prepared to defend himself publicly if Snyder allows him to do so, but in the meantime would communicate directly with the team about what they called ”demonstrably false allegations.”

 ”Mr. Friedman stands by his testimony, which was truthful and based on his experiences with the team,” Banks and Katz said. ”He is happy to answer follow-up questions from Congress, the FTC, or any government agency.”